beiroot/OSINT-http-headers-grabber/README.txt

 # TO DO
 - argparse
-	* for grabbing all headers, not just the ones mentioned in headers_list (is it even useful?)
+	* for grabbing all headers, not just the ones mentioned in headers_list
 	* for using other file than domains.txt